msavoury-carecloud/deepstream.io-website/src/docs/client-js/datasync-record/readme.md

   arg: path
   typ: String
   opt: true
-  des: A particular path within the JSON structure that should be set.
+  des: A particular path within the JSON structure that should be set -
--
   arg: value
   typ: Various
   opt: false
-  des: The value the record or path should be set to.
+  des: The value the record or path should be set to
 -
   arg: callback
   typ: Function
   opt: true
-  des: Will be called with the result of the write when using record write acknowledgements.
+  des: Will be called with the result of the write when using record write acknowledgements (available in deepstream 2.1.0 or newer)
 {{/table}}
 ```
 Used to set the record's data and can be called with a value.
 A path and callback can optionally be included.

-Including a callback will indicate that write acknowledgement to cache or storage is required and will slow down the operation.
+Including a callback will indicate that write acknowledgement to cache or
+storage is required and will slow down the operation.
+The callback is available
+in deepstream 2.1.0 or newer.

 {{#infobox "info"}}
 -  After calling `set`, you still have to wait for the record to be ready before